Updated: Jul 27, 2021

 If you suffer from shoulder problems, or it’s uncomfortable to lift your arms in these postures, place the hands on the hips instead, or in namaste (prayer position) at your chest.

-Adapted from Amy Samantha Yoga
+Adapted with kind permission from Amy Samantha Yoga